fons/cl-mongo/doc/readme-base.md

 dependency manager, so you would need to install all dependencies as they come up as unavailable when you try to install cl-mongo.

-On the other hand, cl-mongo is included in quicklisp, which should make live easier.
+On the other hand, cl-mongo is included in quicklisp, which should make life easier.

 ## Testing